deeplearning4j/deeplearning4j/nlp.md

 <script src="http://gist-it.appspot.com/https://github.com/deeplearning4j/dl4j-0.0.3.3-examples/blob/master/src/main/java/org/deeplearning4j/word2vec/Word2VecRawTextExample.java?slice=33:41"></script>

 The SentenceIterator encapsulates a corpus or text, organizing it, say, as one Tweet per line.
-It is responsible for feed text into your natural language processing.
+It is responsible for feeding text piece by piece into your natural language processor.
 The SentenceIterator is not analogous to a similarly named class, the DatasetIterator, which creates a dataset for training a neural net.
 Instead it creates a collection of strings by segmenting a corpus.

-A tokenizer further segments the text at the level of single words, also configurable as n-grams.
-ClearTK contains the underlying tokenizers, such as parts of speech (PoS) and parse trees, which allow for both constituency and dependency parsing.
+A Tokenizer further segments the text at the level of single words, also alternatively as n-grams.
+ClearTK contains the underlying tokenizers, such as parts of speech (PoS) and parse trees, which allow for both dependency and constituency parsing, like that employed by a recursive neural tensor network (RNTN).

 A Tokenizer is created and wrapped by a [TokenizerFactory](https://github.com/deeplearning4j/deeplearning4j/blob/6f027fd5075e3e76a38123ae5e28c00c17db4361/deeplearning4j-scaleout/deeplearning4j-nlp/src/main/java/org/deeplearning4j/text/tokenization/tokenizerfactory/UimaTokenizerFactory.java).
 The default tokens are words separated by spaces.
 The tokenization process also involves some machine learning to differentiate between ambibuous symbols like . which end sentences and also abbreviate words such as Mr. and vs.

-Both Tokenizers and SentenceIterators work with Preprocessors to deal with anomalies in messy text like Unicode and to render all the text, say, in lowercase.
+Both Tokenizers and SentenceIterators work with Preprocessors to deal with anomalies in messy text like Unicode, and to render such text, say, as lowercase characters uniformly.

 <script src="http://gist-it.appspot.com/https://github.com/deeplearning4j/dl4j-0.0.3.3-examples/blob/master/src/main/java/org/deeplearning4j/word2vec/Word2VecRawTextExample.java?slice=43:57"></script>